psyker-team/mist-v2/README.md

 ### Evaluation

-We provide a simple pipeline to evaluate the output adversarial examples (only for GPU users).
+<details><summary> This repo provides a simple pipeline to evaluate the output adversarial examples. </summary>

 Basically, this pipeline trains a LoRA on the adversarial examples and samples images with the LoRA.
 Note that our adversarial examples may induce LoRA to output images with NSFW contents (for example, chaotic texture).
 As stated, this is to prevent LoRA training on unauthorized image data.
 To evaluate the effectiveness of our method, we disable the safety checker in the LoRA sampling script.
 Following is the instruction to run the pipeline.